awesome-algorand/avicennia/README.md

 A Certificate Authority is a trusted entity that issues digital certificates.
 Certificates are based on the [x.509 standard](https://datatracker.ietf.org/doc/html/rfc5280) and are used in many applications, including TLS/SSL, VPNs, and code signing.

-Following in the footsteps of [Let's Encrypt](https://letsencrypt.org/), this project aims to provide free certificates to the Algorand community.
+Following in the footsteps of [Let's Encrypt](https://letsencrypt.org/), this project aims to help secure the internet as a public service.

 ## 🎉 Getting Started

+Make sure you have the following installed:

 Bootstrap all the project dependencies by running the following command: